|

 sand:

-Seed germination after 3 weeks from start:
+Seed germination after 3 weeks

-left sand-method/right kitchtentowel-method.
-Also watch video below.
+from start: left sand-method/right kitchtentowel-method.
+Also watch video

 |

-Video: seedlings of 10 days old -click on HQ for higher quality-
+Video: seedlings of 10 days old |

 Video: the same seedlings 18 days old |